Heran-Am/hotel_managment/README.md

 #### Features:
 - search and view a room type.
 - choose a light or dark mode.
-- see the price of a room selected
+- see the price of a room selected.
-- make a discount based on the days
+- make a discount based on the days.
+The Graphical User Interface FOR this project Hotel management system
+#### Git